andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 end
 ```

-In case all the brenches are specified (`rescue`, `else` and `ensure`),
-then they are executed in the following order:
+If all the branches are specified (`rescue`, `else`, and `ensure`), they are executed in the following order:

 * main `begin`/`end` code block
 * `else`
 * `ensure`

-If an exception is raised - the order is the following:
+In the event of an exception being raised, the specified order of execution is as follows:

 * main `begin`/`end` code block
 * `rescue`